bahodge/politech_frontend_coding_challenge/README.md

 ### Day 4

 This is the only real day I can work on this application.
 The previous days have been "work for 25-30 mins" kind of days.
 Focusing on adding some basic styling as I am not a designer.
 Added a more solid workflow for liking and unliking gifs.
 As of now, you can't really unlike a gif.
 This may change later.
+I added a 'calculated' view which shows the final result.
+The state is not persisted on refresh and I took very few liberties with the overall design.
+Made `request_service.js` more rubust and help me handle getting bad results.

+**Update:** I ran out of time before I could add tests.
+The application I do believe is feature complete and meets all the requirements.

+## Post Mortem

+### What went well :smiley: ?

+Overall, getting the config and the application up and running went surprisingly well.
+I've never really work intricately with redux but getting over the initial hump of 'only one source of truth' made it pretty simple to work with later.
+I'm sure I am barely exploring and taking advantage of it's capabilities.
+One thing I'm pretty proud of is using hooks.
+I could have used more hooks like `useEffect()` which now that I'm seeing it would have made my life way easier.
+I also was able to implement a completely new component library that I'd never used before to help me with layout and styling.
+Overall, the project took around 8 or so hours of real dev work.

+### What as a dumpster fire :fire: ?

+When I had started this project I wanted to have redux be the central point and whenever redux would be updated, the new state would trickle down like a calm stream throughout the application.
+Instead, I was met with state inconsistencies across the board because I was using a ton of state in both my components as well as redux.
+I think I went too far into the typical OOP pattern that I'm so used to and tried to apply concepts that shouldn't have been applied.
+This meant that I was constantly drilling my props through a twisted web of components just to get a boolean to flip if I needed it to.
+It was a huge mess.
+I think that what I really should have done was to lean on redux more and have redux be in charge of notifying the app/components of changes.

+### How to improve :hammer: ?

+I am not very used to working with react as a fully self contained application.
+Most react applications I write are super dumb and only act as rendering layers.
+I would definitely use more better organization of the application.
+I think the hierarchy I ended up with was ok, but there would be now way to scale it well. `LikeButton.js` as well as `LikedGifs.js` should for sure be rewritten. `LikeButton.js` requires too much outside input and is also responsible for way too much. `LikedGifs.js` is also responsible for far more than it needs to be.
+Use way more helper object and files would be better.
+Right now I'm only using a form sanitizer but to have some components that acted as data objects that I could just pass around would have been nice.
+Some more stuff would be to add better external service error handling, so if Giphy was down, handle that.
+As of now, I only handle the case that Giphy sends you a no results array.

+### Overall

+As always, I think I learned a ton and really enjoyed working on this.
+It has helped me identify what I'm weaker at and what I think I should improve on.
+Thanks again for letting me do this.